jia-hao-liu/hello-world/README.md

 # hello-world
-This is my way to google ShangHai or microsoft Suzhou.
+This is my way to .